 Dozzle - Easily access logs for your docker containers, great for troubleshooting when things are not working properly.

-Healthchecks (video) - A monitor to keep track of the up/down status of all your services and scripts and be notified if they go down or have not run on time.
+Healthchecks (video) - A monitor to keep track of the up/down status of all your services and scripts and be notified if they go down or fail to run.

 WireGuard (video) - A fast, secure, and reliable VPN that allows me access to all of my services at home when I’m away without having to actually expose those services to the WAN.
 My phone automatically connects to it as soon as it disconnects from my home WiFi with Tasker.
 It also allows me to remain secure while connected to unknown WiFi access points on my laptops.

-SSH Tunnel - It runs on port 443 and can be used in the same way as the VPN and also to bypass strict firewalls that are doing deep packet inspection and actively blocking VPNs.
+SSH Tunnel - It runs on port 443 and can be used in the same way as the VPN to connect back home and also to bypass firewalls that are doing deep packet inspection and actively blocking VPNs.

-Paperless-ng (video) - Instead of having a filing cabinet full of paper documents, I scan them with my phone and upload them.
-Or download the pdf manual of the product and upload it.
+Paperless-ng (video) - Instead of having a filing cabinet full of paper documents, I scan them with my phone and upload them, or download the pdf manual of the product and upload it.
 Paperless-ng allows you to tag the scans, add descriptions, dates, and more.
-It also has OCR which means that you can run text searches on your scans.
-So if you upload a bill from Some Company, LLC you can just search for “Some Company” and it will list all the documents that have those words in them.
-I’ve been scanning receipts I may need later, manuals that come with purchases, and other important documents.
+It also has OCR which means that you can run text searches on all your scans.
+So if you upload a bill from Some Company, LLC you can just search for “Some Company” and it will list all the documents that have those words in them, or your motorcycle battery died under warranty, just search for “battery” and find the receipt for it.
+I’ve been scanning receipts, manuals, and anything else I feel I might need later.

 nginx - It’s a load balancer and web server.
-I use it to serve up the Homer dashboard and Dokuwiki locally.
+I use it to serve up the Homer dashboard and Dokuwiki services, although I could just as easily run them in Docker containers too.

 DokuWiki (video) - It’s a way to organize information, I started with Bookstack but now prefer this.
-I use it to keep track of how I solve problems on a computer or set something up on a server that I haven’t committed to memory and may need to reference later.
+I use it to keep track of how I solve problems on a computer or how I set something up on a server.
 I also similarly keep track of vehicle maintenance and upgrades and other projects with it.

-AirSonic (video) - Allows me to stream my entire music collection.
+AirSonic (video) - Allows me to stream my entire music collection and have access to it everywhere I go.
 Think of it like running your own Spotify service.

 Wallabag - Archives web pages.
 Allows for tagging and searching your entire archive to easily find the information or page you want to see.
 I’ve found it doesn’t work for every page the way I would like, but it is the best option I’ve found so far.
 I use this in combination along with SingleFile when Wallabag doesn’t work but I wish there was a better solution as I’m not completely satisfied with it.